 Caitlyn Jenner: Why She Refuses To Call Khloe Kardashian & Congratulate Her On New Baby

 Yikes!
 Looks like not even a baby can save Khloe Kardashian & Caitlyn Jenner’s strained relationship!
 While this is an emotional time for Khloe, HL learned Caitlyn’s adamant about not reaching out.
-Find out why.

 Despite this joyous — and also tumultuous time — for Khloe Kardashian, 33, her former stepdad, Caitlyn Jenner, 68, will not congratulate her on her newborn baby under any circumstances!
 Sound harsh?
 We think so too, but it’s no secret the two have had their differences.
 Even still though, Khloe gave birth on April 12 to her first child, a baby girl, which is a huge deal in many ways.
 For one, Caitlyn knows Khloe has always wanted to be a mom!